-Students who choose to complete the program requirements and graduate as Commonwealth Honors Scholars are guaranteed admission to the Commonwealth Honors Programs at any Massachusetts public college or university.
+If you choose to complete the program requirements and graduate as Commonwealth Honors Scholars, you are guaranteed admission to the Commonwealth Honors Programs at any Massachusetts public college or university.
 Honors students are not required to complete these graduation requirements, however, and may participate in a choice of experiences.

-The CHP offers three different types of experiences:
+The CHP offers four different types of experiences:

-- The Honors Course is only open to students in the CHP.
-All students receive honors credit.
+- The Interdisciplinary Honors Seminar is only open to students in the CHP.

 - The Honors Component Course is a regular BCC course in which the CHP student works with the instructor of the course to design enriched personalized experiences that earn the student honors credit for the course.

 - The Culminating Honors Project is a one-credit honors project required of all CHP students to graduate as a Commonwealth Honors Program Scholar.
-It is directed by a faculty member and involves independent research and work.
+It is directed by a faculty member and involves independent research.
 It could grow out of an honors course, or be developed separately.
-Students are encouraged to present their projects at appropriate conferences.
+Students are encouraged to present their projects publicly at BCC and/or at conferences.